szinn/k8s-homelab/README.md

 All values for the configurations are stored in a set of environment variables described below.

-There should be at least one cluster `production` that will be used from the `main` branch of the repo.
+There should be at least one cluster `main` that will be used from the `main` branch of the repo.
-Any other cluster types will be synced out of a branch with the same name as the cluster type (e.g., the staging cluster will be synced from the staging branch of the repo)
+Any other cluster types will be synced out of a configurable branch with the same name as the cluster type (e.g., the staging cluster will be synced from the staging branch of the repo)

 ### External Environment Configuration

 A base file [setup/env.base](./setup/env.base.template) is used to define any configuration about the external devices on the network (e.g., NAS drives) and config/secrets that are common to all of the cluster configurations.

-Each cluster configuration (e.g. production or staging) has a file [setup/env.<cluster_type>](./setup/env.production.template) that is used to define any configuration that is specific to that cluster.
+Each cluster configuration (e.g. production or staging) has a file [setup/env.<cluster_type>](./setup/env.main.template) that is used to define any configuration that is specific to that cluster.
 For example, the IP addresses that should be reserved through MetalLB for services such as Traefik for MySQL.

 All values are defined as shell environment variables.